Tozturk18/TextToMath/README.md

 This repository contains an "examples" folder where you can find an 2 different example files.
 The "example1" folder contains "example1.c" file which is a program that uses the TextToMath library to find the solution to the user input and repeat.
 Meanwhile the "example2.c" file showcases the use of TextToMath library via an inline argument while running the executable.

 To try out the TextToMath Program you can run the example1 and example2 executables.
-You can find some examples to try on them at the bottom of this <a href="#examples">README file</a>
+You can find some examples to try on them at the bottom of this [README file](#examples)

 ## Usage
-The mathematical expressions are very similar to the ones used by Google Search, <a href="https://www.desmos.com/scientific">Desmos Scientific Calculator</a>, and <a href="https://www.geogebra.org/?lang=en">Geogebra</a>.
+The mathematical expressions are very similar to the ones used by Google Search, [Desmos Scientific Calculator](https://www.desmos.com/scientific), and [Geogebra](https://www.geogebra.org/?lang=en).

 (Inline inputs to the terminal, or command center requires for the mathematical expression to not be seperated with spaces or it will detect each term seperated by a space as seperate inputs.
 The inline inputs also do not allow the usage of paranthesis "```()```" and only allows curly "```{}```" or square brackets "```[]```".
 Moreover, inline inputs does not allow '```*```' for multiplication, instead '```_```' can be used.)